Ideate Sticky for Revit FAQ

 What happens to my Sticky if I do not have Ideate Sticky installed or a license is unavailable?

 The Sticky is represented within the Revit project as a schedule header and will remain in the project, unchanged until it is deleted from the Project Browser or is updated via Ideate Sticky.
 If Ideate Sticky is not present, because it is not installed or because a license cannot be obtained from the network, the Sticky will remain unchanged.
 In this situation, where the auto-update cannot run, a warning will display during the file open process and the Sticky Properties will reflect this condition.

 Does Ideate Sticky also work with Microsoft Word?

 We wish the answer was yes, but it's not.
 Ideate Sticky can only import Excel file formats because we are leveraging the Revit Schedule header object, which is somewhat Excel-like.

 How do I change the column widths?

 While the Sticky can be edited within Revit, for ease of use and in particular for column and row sizing tasks, we recommend editing the native Excel file.
 Learn more about how to edit the size of a Sticky ERead: Manage the Size of a Sticky with Ideate Sticky for Revit.

 How can I control the font and font size?

 We strive for the highest level of visual fidelity between your Excel file and the resultant Sticky.
 The font and font size are controlled by the choices made within the Excel file.
 This gives the ability to use multiple fonts and font sizes.
 Using Arial Narrow, with a 12pt font, for example will return a 1/8" high text within Revit.
-Related Topic: Font Size Mapping Chart in Ideate Sticky for Revit
+Related Topic: Use Font Size Mapping Chart in Ideate Sticky for Revit

 Thank you for taking time to inform us about a bug or feature request.